-They are a great way of ticking off some courses you want to play off your list and the courses are usually in their best condition as clubs look to show off their courses to potential future members.
+They are a great way of ticking off some courses on your wishlist.
+The courses are usually in their best condition as clubs look to show off their courses to potential future members.

 At the time, we were 150+ junior members and there would be 30-40 of us that played regularly.
 Within the younger members I quickly made closer friends with a small group.
 We would play a round each Sunday and during the school holidays our parents would drop us off at the golf club each day pretty much from 9-5.

 I’ve made lifelong friends from my golf club.
-Granted I was a junior when I joined so it’s a slightly different story, but golf clubs are great places to meet like minded people – they’re not all full off moaning old men.
+Granted I was a junior when I joined so it’s a slightly different story, but golf clubs are great places to meet like minded people.

 I’ve also had the chance to mix with different groups of people.
 I think the situation is pretty unique where at 20 years old you can have numerous “mates” who are 50+ and running successful companies.
 I’ve met people from all walks of life through golf, from retired service men, tradesmen, lawyers, accountants and even a captain of a private yacht!

 In that sense, golf clubs provide a great way to network.
-If you own your own business or are a freelancer or salesman then you’re likely to meet potential new customers.
+If you own your own business, are a freelancer or a salesman then you’re likely to meet potential new customers.
 I know people who’ve ran a business with more than 80% of their customers from one golf club.